risk-first/website/Purpose-Development-Team.md

 ## Example 3: Cycling To Work

 Gambling is all about winning _chips_, and buying stock is all about winning _money_.
-Those are just ways of keeping score but often there is no exact score.
+Those are just ways of keeping score.
+But often, there is no exact score.
 Let's look at an example of that.

 ![Cycling To Work:  Distributions of Returns - Time and Health](images/numbers/cycling_to_work.png)